-Until recently we knew very little about the difference between skillful and unskillful running, which is essentially the difference between economical (energy efficient) and uneconomical running.
+Until a few years ago, we knew very little about the difference between skillful and unskillful running, which is essentially the difference between economical (energy efficient) and uneconomical running.
 All we really had were crude descriptions of “good form” captured by cameras, joint angle measurements, and so forth.

 Within the past few years, exercise scientists have become increasingly able to study the running stride from the inside, as it were, and the emerging result is a radically new conception of what skillful running truly is.
 Among these scientists is Eastern Michigan University’s Stephen McGregor, coauthor (with me) of The Runner’s Edge, who studies the running stride using accelerometers, the same types of devices used in some speed and distance devices, but his are much fancier.
 McGregor’s studies indicate that there is no such thing as good running form.
 Rather, skillful running is the result of an unconscious, evolutionary process wherein each runner’s unique body finds its own best way to run economically, resulting in a form that is slightly different from that of any other runner.

 McGregor’s research also suggests that any conscious effort to practice a universal standard of good form is far more likely to do harm than good.
 If you have gone in for, or considered going in for, the current trend of technique training (natural running, the POSE Method, Chi Running, etc.), you’d better read this interview with Stephen McGregor.

 Tell us about the instruments you use to study running technique.